MertBuyulu/Digital-Logic-Team-Project-FA-22/READ.md

 - https://stackoverflow.com/questions/5360508/using-wire-or-reg-with-input-or-output-in-verilog

-##### What is the difference between $write vs $display oeprations?
+##### What is the difference between write vs display oeprations?

-- The only difference is that the $display task adds a new line character at the end of the output, while the $write task does not.
+- The only difference is that the display task adds a new line character at the end of the output, while the $write task does not.
 - So if you want to print something as new lines, use $display.
 - $write becomes useful if you want to print a set of values - all on a single line.
   - **Link**: https://www.quora.com/What-is-the-difference-between-write-and-display-in-SystemVerilog